Richieprizie/ENHANCING-CUSTOMER-ENGAGEMENT/README.md

 5. [Conclusion](#conclusion)

 ## Background
 Company X aimed to boost customer retention and engagement through data-driven strategies.
-By employing RFM analysis, the objective was to segment customers, distinguish between high-value and churn-prone segments, and develop tailored marketing strategies for improved engagement and retention.
+By employing RFM analysis using Excel, the objective was to segment customers, distinguish between high-value and churn-prone segments, and develop tailored marketing strategies for improved engagement and retention.
+The primary focus was to showcase advanced PowerPoint skills by creating a visually compelling presentation that effectively communicated the analysis and insights.
 ## Tools and Data
 - **Analysis Tool**: Excel
 - **Analysis Tool**: Power Point